-Mix all bruschetta ingredients in non-reactive bowl and let sit for 15-30 minutes so flavors will meld.
+- Mix all bruschetta sauce ingredients in a non-reactive bowl and let sit for 15 to 30 minutes so flavors will marry.

-In a large skillet, heat 2 tablespoons Mazola Corn Oil.
+- In a large skillet, heat 2 tablespoons olive oil.

-When the oil starts to shimmer, place chicken breasts carefully in pan and brown 8-10 minutes on one side, turn and brown on second side for 8-10 minutes or until cooked through.
+- When the oil starts to shimmer, place chicken breasts carefully in the pan and brown for 8 to 10 minutes on one side, turn and brown on the second side for 8 to 10 minutes or until cooked through.
 Cover while cooking to help retain moisture.

-When chicken is done, remove to a plate and add bruschetta mixture to pan, reserving 1/2 cup to serve on the side.
+- When the chicken is done, remove to a cutting board.
+Add the bruschetta sauce mixture to the pan, reserving ½ cup to serve on the side.

-Immediately add zoodles to skillet and toss to coat.
+- Immediately add cooked spaghetti to the skillet and toss to coat.

-Add chicken back into skillet and simmer, covered, for about 2 minutes, just enough to heat zoodles.
+- Slice chicken on the diagonal and add it back into the skillet.
+Simmer, covered, for about 2 minutes, just enough to heat the pasta.

-Garnish with grated parmesan cheese and additional basil if desired.
+- Remove from heat and sprinkle with paremsan cheese and additional basil if desired.

 This post has been updated with an improved recipe, new photos, and more helpful information.
 It was first published on October 4, 2018.